codership/galera/Docs_tommi/python3/source/nodestates.rst

 synchronized with the cluster (except for stopping all replication).
 However, it is possible to limit the replication rate to make sure that the writeset cache does not exceed the configured size.
-The writeset cache cache size is controlled by the following variables:
+The writeset cache size is controlled by the following variables:

 - ``gcs.recv_q_hard_limit`` sets the maximum writeset cache